2019 Fire Permits:

-Fire Permits for the 2016 Season are now being written.
+Fire Permits for the 2019 Season are now being written.
 If you require a permit for burning, please stop by the Caribou Fire Department and a new permit will be written for you.
+A fee of $10.00 will be charged for your permit which will be valid for the calendar year.
+All permits expire on the 31st of December.

 Caribou Fire Department provides permits for: Caribou, Connor Twp., New Sweden, Westmanland and Woodland.